 - Government Web Resources publishes links to numerous government websites and information sources, as well as to international information and organizations.

-- The Law Library of Congress links to federal and state statutes through its Guide to Law Online The website includes discussions of current legal topics.
+- The Law Library of Congress links to U.S. federal and state, and foreign and international legal resources through its Guide to Law Online.
+The Global Legal Monitor webpage covers news and discussions of current legal topics worldwide..

 Fedworld.gov: Established and maintained by the Department of Commerce and National Technical Information Service (NTIS) "to serve as the online locator service for a comprehensive inventory of information disseminated by the federal government."

 A - Z Index of U.S. Government Departments and Agencies: A comprehensive list of federal, state, local, and tribal government agency and department websites, from USA.gov.

 Federal Agency Directory: Directory of federal boards, commissions, and committees; executive agencies; independent agencies; judicial agencies; legislative agencies; and quasi-official agencies, from Louisiana State University.